 Hannah Bennett is the Production and Distribution Associate at , and a recent graduate of the MS in Publishing Program at Pace.
 Hannah hails from North Carolina, where she attended the University of North Carolina at Chapel Hill as an undergrad.
-Since moving to the city, she has worked with as an intern at Tor Books and as the Blog Editor for the NYC Chapter of The Women’s National Book Association, and as the Student Assistant in the Pace publishing office.
+Since moving to the city, she has worked with as an intern at Tor Books, and as the Student Assistant in the Pace publishing office.

 Prof. Denning: Hi Hannah and thank you for agreeing to do this interview.
 It has been five months since you graduated from the MS in Publishing program in 2012.
 Can you tell us a bit about what you have been doing and how your career has developed since then?

 Hannah: Thank you for asking me to do this interview!
 I’m still relatively new to the industry, but I’ll try to give you my perspective as a recent grad, and I hope it will be helpful!
 I was extremely fortunate when I graduated, in that I got a job right away at RosettaBooks, a leading digital-only trade publisher.
 I began working with Rosetta as a Production Intern during my last semester at Pace.
 I found that position through this very blog, actually.
 When the semester ended, they offered me a full-time position with the company as a Production and Distribution Associate.
 The job is challenging and has taught me an incredible amount about digital publishing, which I think is vital in today’s industry.

 Prof. Denning: What does your job as a Production and Distribution Associate at RosettaBooks entail?
 How do you interact and work with the other members of this worldwide eBook publisher?